Service and Community Involvement

 Self-worth is the greatest thing you get through giving.

-Students often begin an international service experience wondering why in the world they would want to do something difficult for someone else.
+Students often begin a service experience wondering why they would want to do something difficult for someone else.
 There’s no promise that the recipients would ever do something for them in return.
 During the process, slowly but surely, students begin to understand that even though the project is for someone else, there is also reward to those who give.

 No action is too small when the outcome is so great.

-- As part of each student's phase work, they are to plan and execute a service project of their own.
+- As part of each student's phase work, they are to plan and execute a service project of her own.

 - Service opportunities have included activities at a local nursing home and an animal shelter, raking leaves, stacking wood for families in town and writing letters to military soldiers.